Synvya/ai-concierge/docs/architecture.md

   - FastAPI application exposing REST endpoints for chat, search results, and analytics beacons.
   - Integrates with a configurable PostgreSQL + pgvector database using SQLAlchemy.
   - Uses OpenAI Assistants API for response generation and structured tool calls.
-  - Maintains session state and query history in Redis (local) / ElastiCache (AWS) to estimate unique visitors and sessions.
+  - Tracks session state in-memory for the current process and persists analytics events directly to S3.
   - Emits analytics events to Amazon S3 via an asynchronous background task queue.

 - **Frontend (`frontend/`)**